 Osgoode Faculty Director: Prof. Cynthia Williams, Osler Chair in Business Law

 Legal Research, Student & Webinar Production Supervisor: Garrick Apollon, Senior Fellow of the Hennick Centre, Fellow of Hot Docs for Continuing Professional Education, Legal Counsel, and part-time professor at the University of Ottawa Telfer School of Management.

 Over 10 years after losing her job as an account executive for a Lehman Brothers subsidiary, Sylvia Vega-Sutfin still lives in fear of her former employer—so much fear that she has taught herself to take a human life with her bare hands.
 Sylvia saw early warning signs of the dangers of subprime mortgages and tried to ring the alarm.
 Instead of being heard, she was subjected to harassment when she tried to expose the bank’s corrupt lending practices.
 This film chronicles the fascinating story of the mostly female whistleblowers who paid a steep price in the 2008 American subprime mortgage crisis, while many of the top-positioned men remained untouched.
 Although today the banks have recuperated and are back to business as usual, Inside Lehman Brothers is the cautionary tale we need to drive home how easily bad habits return and how far-reaching the damage can be.

-This CPE/CPD program will qualify as a learning activity for Lawyers in Ontario (as 2 hours of Professionalism Content), British Colombia and Québec, Chartered Professional Accountants, Chartered Financial Analysts, Certified Fraud Examiners and may also be a qualified learning activity for other business professionals.
+This CPE/CPD program qualifies as a learning activity for Lawyers in Ontario (as 2 hours of Ethics/ Professionalism Content), British Colombia and Québec, Chartered Professional Accountants, Chartered Financial Analysts, Certified Fraud Examiners and may also be a qualified learning activity for other business professionals.